charkes/hypercard-center/HyperTalkReference/properties/cursor.md

 * `busy`
 * `none`

-The<code> busy </code>cursor rotates an eighth of a turn each time you call it.
+The` busy `cursor rotates an eighth of a turn each time you call it.

 ## Examples